Chancellor's Reading List

 As chancellor, I’ve often discussed the importance of lifelong learning and meeting students wherever they may be, from high school through retirement.
 That thirst for knowledge and desire to learn new things, coupled with a willingness to continually question the status quo, is also true of myself.

 Below are some books, articles, and reports that have refined my perspective as I work to deepen my understanding of the changing landscape of higher education and the evolving role of learning in our society.
 Some have challenged my thinking, while others affirmed what I hold to be true.
-Interestingly, many of the foundational elements of our strategic plan, including the refreshed framing we are currently discussing, are well reflected in these pieces.

 As they have for me, I hope this reading list sparks ideas, leads you to ask questions, and serves to further our ongoing conversation not only on the future direction of CU Denver, but how we can continue to serve learners at every stage of life.